georgringer/autoswitchtolistview/README.md

 # TYPO3 extension "autoswitchtolistview"

-Whenever you are on a in the page module and clicking on a sys folder in the page tree, you will be switched to list view automatically.
+Whenever you are in the page module and clicking on a sys folder in the page tree, you will be forwarded to list view automatically.

 ## Quickstart
 For a quick start, do the following: Install the extension